Updated: Feb 12

 To create a large investment portfolio and gain higher investment returns, you need to save money regularly, invest consistently, and learn to stay the course for as many years as it takes.

-When you invest your hard earned cash, there are two questions you should ask:
+When you invest your hard earned cash, there are 2 questions you should ask.

 For most individuals, the risk isn't the actual market value fluctuation, but whether they call their financial adviser in Champaign, IL and ask him to sell the investment after it drops to $800k.
 If your wealth manager does his job, he will ask you to recall the conversation about market value fluctuation (also known as risk) we had before your initial investment.
 And, you will recall that conversation and remember the 'safe cash' your investment adviser had you set aside in your savings account.
 Then you will go back to your golf game, wine magazine, or road trip and not take any action.
 Why?
 For most individual stock investments, a time horizon of 10 years or more is recommended.
 This long time horizon improves your chances of a higher return.

 What if you have saved up $250,000 to pay college tuition for your kids during the next four years?
 Well, that means you have a time horizon with obligations during years 1, 2, 3, and 4.
 Due to that short time horizon, and the necessity to pay those college bills, you probably don't want to risk 20% market value changes.
 Your financial adviser will suggest a conservative investment.
 Perhaps one where the value cannot go down, but you may earn a 2% return each year ($2k per $100k invested).
 Your wealth manager in Champaign, Il may advise you to keep $50k in a checking account and then invest in 4 certificates of deposit (CD's) with $50k each maturing at the end of the next four years.

 For obligations that are near term and cannot be avoided, you may desire a lower risk and accept a lower investment return.
 For obligations that are 10 years or more in the future, accepting higher changes in market value can lead to higher investment returns.